 - A. The city council shall approve or approve with modification an annexation application when it complies with the relevant provisions of: - 1.
 Metro Code 3.09; - 2.
 The Oregon Revised Statutes; - 3.
 The comprehensive plan; - 4.
 Kingston Terrace Master Plan; - 5.
-The requirements of this title; - 6.
+The requirements of this title; and - 6.
 Applicable intergovernmental agreements; and - 7.
-Section 16.192.060, for properties subject to Local Wetlands Inventory approval. - A. The comprehensive plan and zoning designation placed on the property shall conform with the city or Washington County comprehensive plan designation.
-Where the county comprehensive plan and zoning designation govern, the city shall assign a zoning designation that most closely resembles the county zoning designation. - B. Assignment of comprehensive plan and zoning designations.
+Section 16.192.060, for properties subject to LWI approval. - B. The comprehensive plan and zoning designation placed on the property shall conform with the city or Washington County comprehensive plan designation.
+Where the county comprehensive plan and zoning designation govern, the city shall assign a zoning designation that most closely resembles the county zoning designation. - C. Assignment of comprehensive plan and zoning designations.
 Assignment of the designation shall occur automatically and concurrently with annexation approval.
-In the case of land that carries county designations, the city will convert the County's Comprehensive Plan Map and Zoning Designations to the appropriate city designation.
+In the case of land that carries county designations, the City will convert the County's Comprehensive Plan Map and Zoning Designations to the appropriate City designation.
 Land within the Kingston Terrace Master Plan will receive a designation of Kingston Terrace District.

-16.192.060 Kingston Terrace District Local Wetland Inventory Provisions.
+16.192.060 Kingston Terrace District Local Wetlands Inventory Provisions.

 - A. Purpose.
-The purpose of Section 16.192.060 is to establish procedures and criteria for the development of Local Wetland Inventories for properties within the Kingston Terrace District consistent with OAR 660-023-0100 and for the implementation of a Goal 5 process to (i) adopt a program to protect significant wetlands (ESEE Analysis) or, (ii) implement a safe harbor ordinance to protect locally significant wetlands. - B. Application Procedures.
-If required under Section 16.192.040(B), applicants shall provide DSL and the city with Local Wetland Inventory products required by OAR 141-086-0210 through -0225 for review.
+The purpose of Section 16.192.060 is to establish procedures and criteria for the development of Local Wetland Inventories (LWIs) for properties within the Kingston Terrace District consistent with OAR 660-023-0100 and for the implementation of a Goal 5 process to (i) adopt a program to protect significant wetlands (ESEE Analysis) or, (ii) implement a safe harbor ordinance to protect locally significant wetlands. - B. Application Procedures.
+If required under Section 16.192.040(B), applicants shall provide the Department of State Lands and the City with Local Wetland Inventory products required by OAR 141-086-0210 through -0225 for review.
 All such materials shall be deemed part of the annexation application record and shall be subject to public review and comment. - C. Notice Requirements.
-Upon receipt of all required application materials, including those set forth above in Section 16.192.060(B), the City shall provide public notice of the proposed annexation and Local Wetlands Inventory consistent with Section 8.02 of the King City Charter of 2006 and Chapter 16.48.
-The notice shall state that comments on the proposed Local Wetlands Inventory must be received by the City no later than fourteen (14) days after the date of mailing of the public notice.
-The City shall forward any comments received regarding the Local Wetlands Inventory to the Oregon Department of State Lands consistent with the requirements of OAR 141-086-0228.
+Upon receipt of all required application materials, including those set forth above in Section 16.192.060(B), the City shall provide public notice of the proposed annexation and LWI consistent with Section 8.02 of the King City Charter of 2006 and Chapter 16.48.
+The notice shall state that comments on the proposed LWI must be received by the City no later than fourteen (14) days after the date of mailing of the public notice.
+The City shall forward any comments received regarding the LWI to the Oregon Department of State Lands consistent with the requirements of OAR 141-086-0228.